Protestant Church of Geneva

-The Protestant Church of Geneva (EPG, Église protestante de Genève) is a Swiss organization of congregations in the Canton of Geneva.
+The Protestant Church of Geneva (Église protestante de Genève; EPG) is a Swiss organization of congregations in the Canton of Geneva.
 It was founded in 1536 during the Protestant Reformation.
 It was the state church of Geneva from its inception until 1907.
-It is a member of the Federation of Swiss Protestant Churches and, through that body, a member of the World Council of Churches and the World Communion of Reformed Churches.
-As of 2003, the church had approximately 94,472 members, of whom 15,095 were baptized.
 As part of the implementation of John Calvin's Ecclesiastical Ordinances, the ministers of the church are organized in the Company of Pastors, and the Genevan Consistory functions as a sort of parliament of the church.